 - Underwater camera: 1000฿

 Maximum of 4 divers per guide.
 We will always do our very best to put divers of a similar experience level together.

 If the Blue Dolphin schedule does not work for you, we offer Similan Island Diving and Snorkeling every day of the week with our Khao Lak partners.
 We also offer half-day, 2 dive trips to the Boon Sung Wreck for only 3200฿ (all included).

 Similan Islands Diving

-The Amazing Richelieu Rock 3 times a week
+The Amazing Richelieu Rock every day of the week

 Richelieu Rock may be the best dive site in Thailand, but there are many other great options for Similan Islands diving.

 Have your chance to fly with beautiful Giant Manta Ray’s at Koh Bon.